Liouville comparison theory for blowup of Euler-Arnold equations: Abstract

 \section{Abstract}

-In this article we introduce a new blowup criterion for (generalized) Euler-Arnold equations on $\mathbb R^n$.
+In this article we study breakdown of solutions for (generalized) Euler-Arnold equations on $\mathbb R^n$.
 Our method is based on treating the equation in Lagrangian coordinates, where it is an ODE on the diffeomorphism group, and comparison with the Liouville equation; in contrast to the usual comparison approach at a single point, we apply comparison in an infinite dimensional function space.
-We thereby show that the Jacobian of the Lagrangian flow map of the solution reaches zero in finite time, which corresponds to $C^1$-blowup of the velocity field solution.
-We demonstrate the applicability of our result by proving blowup of smooth solutions to some higher-order versions of the EPDiff equation in all dimensions $n\geq 3$.
-Previous results on blowup of higher dimensional EPDiff equations were only for versions where the geometric description corresponds to a Sobolev metric of order zero or one.
-In these situations the behavior does not depend on the dimension and thus already solutions to the one-dimensional version were exhibiting blowup.
-In the present paper blowup is proved even in situations where the one-dimensional equation has global solutions, such as the EPDiff equation corresponding to a Sobolev metric of order two.
+We thereby show that the Jacobian of the Lagrangian flow map of the solution reaches zero in finite time, which corresponds to $C^1$-breakdown of the velocity field solution.
+We demonstrate the applicability of our result by proving breakdown of smooth solutions to some higher-order versions of the EPDiff equation in all dimensions $n\geq 3$, even in situations where the one-dimensional equation has global solutions, such as the EPDiff equation corresponding to a Sobolev metric of order two.